Do you know about the endemic Indonesian primate orangutan, which is a rare animal, this orangutan is on the verge of extinction.

 Bornean orangutans

-Even though they are often in the trees, that doesn't mean they never go down to the ground at all.
-Bornean orangutans are said to often descend to the forest floor.
-This is very different from the Sumatran orangutan, which rarely descends to the bottom.
+Even though they are often in trees, that doesn't mean they never come down to the ground at all.
+Bornean orangutans are said to descend to the forest floor quite often.
+This is very different from Sumatran orangutans which rarely go down.

-Orangutans will be sexually mature at the age of 8 years, both male and female.
-However, female orangutans will not be able to conceive until they are eight years old.
-Meanwhile, the female orangutan will carry her baby for 9 months.
+Orangutans will become sexually mature at the age of 8 years, both male and female.
+However, female orangutans cannot become pregnant until they are eight years old.
+Meanwhile, female orangutans will carry their babies for 9 months.

-One unique fact about the endemic primates of orangutans, they can only give birth once in 8 years.
+One unique fact about the endemic primate orangutan is that they can only give birth once every 8 years.
 This means that one female orangutan is only able to give birth to 4-5 children in her lifetime.
-This is because orangutans can only live up to 40 years in the wild.
+This is because orangutans only live up to 40 years in the wild.

 Meanwhile, when placed in captivity, orangutans can last up to 50 years.
 With a birth spacing of up to 8 years, orangutans are called the mammals with the longest birth spacing in the world.

-Orangutan cubs spend time with their mother until they are six years old.
-During that time, the orangutans were taught how to survive in nature.
-As adults, they will be ready to live independently.
+Orangutan cubs spend time with their mothers until they are six years old.
+During that time, the orangutan children are taught how to survive in nature.
+Once they grow up, they will be ready to live independently.

 Visiting the Orang Utan House